Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 The demonstration of all of the above basic tunneling predictions in the same nanowire will likely amount to proof of Majorana bound states beyond reasonable doubt.
 To date, this has not been possible, despite steady progress in growth and fabrication \cite{krogstrup2015, Shabani2016,Gazibegovicnature2017}.
 A given device can be tuned to display one or more tunneling signatures of MBS but not to simultaneously confirm all of the basic expectations.
 The discrepancies may still be consistent with MBS but ascribed to experimental limitations such as finite temperature, soft induced gap, disorder, short nanowire length, critical field anisotropy.
 When experimental limiatations are accounted for, MBS are expected to result in conductance peak oscillations around zero bias, reduced peak height, no gap closing and/or re-opening and distorted topological phase boundary.
 As noted above, several theories and experiments furthermore point out that these features are shared between imperfect MBS and trivial ABS making the two effects challenging to distinguish.
 In this manuscript we study the phenomenology of low-bias resonances without assuming MBS, but with a goal of deeper understanding the superconductor-semiconductor hybrid system.

-Devices are fabricated using InSb semiconductor nanowires with NbTiN contacts in a process that is nominally identical to that used in preceding work \cite{JChen2017}, though device-to-device variations are common (Fig.\ref{fig1}(a), see supplemental materials for data on two additional devices).
+Devices are fabricated using InSb semiconductor nanowires with NbTiN contacts (nominally identical to that used in \cite{JChen2017}, though device-to-device variations are common (Fig.\ref{fig1}(a), see supplemental materials for additional devices).
 Prior to the deposition of NbTiN, sulfur passivation is carried out followed by a gentle Ar plasma cleaning in order to obtain a transparent superconductor/semiconductor interface.
 A normal metal Pd contact is then fabricated to perform tunneling spectroscopy by varying bias voltage $V$ between normal and superconducting contacts.
-Electrical measurements are performed in a dilution refrigerator at a base temperature of $30$ mK, by a standard low-frequency lock-in technique.
+Electrical measurements are performed in a dilution refrigerator at a base temperature of $30$ mK, by a standard low-frequency lock-in technique (See detailed measurement conditions in Supplemental Material).

-The electrostatic coupling of gates to the nanowire is enhanced due to half-coverage of the nanowire by the superconductor (NbTiN only on top in Fig. 1(a)), as well due to the use of a thin layer of high-$\kappa$ gate dielectric (HfO$_2$, 10~nm).
+The electrostatic coupling of gates to the nanowire is enhanced due to half-coverage of the nanowire by the superconductor, as well due to the use of a thin layer of high-$\kappa$ gate dielectric (HfO$_2$, 10~nm).
 The gate effect is much stronger than in fully-covered nanowires \cite{gulnatnano2018}, or where side gates and/or thicker dielectric layers are used \cite{MourikScience2012, AlbrechtNature2016}.
 Stronger electrostatic coupling allows us to tune the density underneath the superconductor in a wider range, and observe a larger variety of subgap states as shown below.
 On the flip side, partial coverage may result in weaker induced superconductivity and soft gap \cite{VuikNJP2016}.
 Following a standard procedure for Majorana experiments \cite{MourikScience2012}, we create a single tunnel barrier between the normal and superconducting contacts by tuning gate $FG$ (once set $FG$ remains fixed).
-Note that the gates left of $BG1$ are set to a large negative voltages to localize the low energy states within the $BG1-FG$ region.
+The gates left of $BG1$ are set to large negative voltages ($-2.5~$V) and not changed during the measurements.
+Those gates have no significant effect on the subgap states studied here.